-Eligible air transportation is limited to the economy class fare for each sector travelled; where noneconomy class air transport is used only the equivalent of an economy fare for that sector is eligible expenditure.
-Where non-economy class air transport is used, the grantee will require evidence showing what an economy air fare costs at the time of travel.
+Eligible air transportation is limited to the economy class fare for each sector travelled.
+Where non-economy class air transport is used, only the equivalent of an economy fare for that sector is eligible expenditure, and the grantee will require evidence showing what an economy air-fare costs at the time of travel.

-We will consider value for money when determining whether the cost of overseas expenditure is eligible.
-This may depend on
+We will consider value for money when determining whether the cost of overseas travel expenditure is eligible.
+This may depend on:

-- the proportion of total grant funding that you will spend on overseas expenditure - the proportion of the service providers total fee that will be spent on overseas expenditure - how the overseas expenditure is likely to aid the project in meeting the program objectives
+- the proportion of total grant funding that you will spend on overseas travel expenditure - the proportion of the service providers total fee that will be spent on overseas travel expenditure - how the overseas travel expenditure is likely to aid the project in meeting the program objectives.

-Overseas travel must be at an economy rate and you must demonstrate you cannot access the service, or an equivalent service in Australia.
+Overseas travel must be at an economy rate and you must demonstrate that you cannot access the service, or an equivalent service in Australia.